 These organizations appeared more than 10,000 years ago, with small tribes in search of survival.
 A leader, through his strength, has power and leads the organization, keeping people afraid to achieve their goals.
 There are no formal hierarchies or titles.
-This limits the growth.
+This limits growth.
 They are suitable for chaotic and less complex environments.
 Current examples of red organizations are mafias or street gangs.

 Amber (conformist): Views of what is right are internalized according to a belief common to the group.
 Self-discipline is exercised to adhere to these views, and shame and guilt are used to enforce them.

 Here we have already passed into the era of agriculture, states and organized civilizations.
 Divisions by social classes appear.
 Thus, a new way of organizing society emerges.
 It’s established a pyramidal hierarchical structure with defined roles and command and control.
-Power is not for the strongest but is related with the occupied position.
+Power is not for the strongest but is related to the occupied position.
 Amber organizations brought a culture of long-term planning and stable structures.
 They operate very well in environments that change slowly.
 The Catholic Church and the Army are examples of amber conformist organizations.

 Coming more strongly as a result of the Industrial Revolution.
 Standardization, mass production and the possibility of ascension through merit are pursued.
 This increases competition worldwide and also within organizations.
 The hierarchy still exists, but conformity is not welcome now.
 Power can be gained.
 People’s intelligence is valued for generating innovations and results-based management reaches all levels of the organization.
 But they are still slow in the decision-making process.
 This is probably the most common type of organization today.
 Their limit is on talent retention.
-Examples of orange organizations are: Wal Street Banks, Nike, Coca-Cola or IBM.
+Examples of orange organizations are Wal Street Banks, Nike, Coca-Cola or IBM.